openstack/telemetry-specs/specs/mitaka/only-support-sqlalchemy-in-aodh.rst

 In current cycle:

-* send a email to do a user survey to get feedbacks about this change
+* send an email to do a user survey to get feedbacks about this change
 * deprecate mongodb and Hbase storage support and log warning messages if config mongodb or Hbase as storage driver
 * add alarm data migration tool for migrating data from mongodb/Hbase to sql